Robust agents learn causal world models: Preliminaries

 The conditional probability distribution for the decision node $\pi(d\mid \pa_D)$ (the policy) is not a fixed parameter of the model but is set by the agent so as to maximise its expected utility, which for a policy $\pi$ is $\EE^{\pi}[U] = \EE[U\mid \doo(D=\pi(\pa_D))]$.
 A policy $\pi^*$ is \emph{optimal} if it maximises $\EE^{\pi^*}[U]$.
 Typically, agents do not behave optimally and incur some \textit{regret} $\delta$, which is the decrease in expected utility compared to an optimal policy $\delta := \mathbb E^{\pi^*}[U] - \mathbb E^\pi [U]$.

-To simplify our theoretical analysis, we focus on a widely studied class of decision tasks where the agents policy is evaluated directly, i.e. where there are no mediators between the agent's decision $D$ and the utility $U$ (for examples see \Cref{fig:supervised_learning}). \begin{restatable}[Unmediated decision task]{assumption}{passivedecisiontask} $\Desc_D \cap \Anc_{U} = \emptyset$. \end{restatable} Assumption 1 implies that the agent's decision does not causally influence the environment except for the utility function.
+To simplify our theoretical analysis, we focus on a widely studied class of decision tasks where the agents decision does not causally influence the environment (e.g. \Cref{fig:supervised_learning}). \begin{restatable}[Unmediated decision task]{assumption}{passivedecisiontask} $\Desc_D \cap \Anc_{U} = \emptyset$. \end{restatable}

 In unmediated decision tasks, the agent is provided some (partial) observations of the environment and chooses a policy, which is then evaluated using the utility function which is a function of the environment state and the agent's decision.
 Examples of unmediated decision tasks include prediction tasks such as classification and regression, whereas examples of \textit{mediated} decision tasks that are not covered by our theorems include Markov decision processes where the agent's decision (action) influences the utility via the environment state.